kusamanetwork/userguide/docs/try/validate.md

 all validators have been set to 100% commission.
 You should update that setting by issuing a new `validate` call if you want to split your rewards with nominators.

+**Other Interesting (and Pertinent) Changes:**

+- Sessions are now 1 hour (down from 4).
+- Slashing for being offline will only commence once 10% of the validators are offline.
+- Governance is now active.

 ## Getting Started

 **This guide works with the Kusama network CC3.**